The Holocaust in Romania: Forced labour

 As with the pogroms, Antonescu's regime continued the policy of forced labour started during the collaboration with the Iron Guard.
-The laws adopted in September 1940 that, in broad terms, excluded Jews from public functions and limited their fields of work, was supplemented in November with a communiqué from Antonescu that stipulated that Jews would not be allowed in the army and instead would have pay a special tax.
+The laws adopted in September 1940 that, in broad terms, excluded Jews from public functions and limited their fields of work, was supplemented in November with a communiqué from Antonescu that stipulated that Jews would not be allowed in the army and instead would have to pay a special tax.
 Those who could not pay the tax were put to labour instead.
 The measure changed the nature of forced labour from a local antisemitic action to a method of systematic government persecution.
 Most Jews were ordered to work in their own town or city, but groups were also selected to perform heavy labour tasks such as building railway tracks.
 Labour camps generally lacked medical facilities and had poor or non-existent hygiene facilities.
 Survivors of such labour camps reported they were made to work from sunrise to sunset with a half-hour break, six days a week.

 A Law-Decree was further released in August 1941, which institutionalized forced labour as a state instrument.
 Official reports counted 84,042 Jews, aged eighteen to fifty, in the recruitment centres.
 Cases where those forced to work for the state could not perform the task and could not pay a tax to exempt them from forced labour, or if they somehow failed to show up, were punishable with deportation.